 Contract received from Docklands Light Railway

-ESG Rail is delighted to report that it has received a contract from Docklands Light Railway Ltd. (DLRL) for its brake system technology.
-ESG will be developing its wheel slide protection evaluation rig (WSPER) to test DLRL’s fleets of B92 and B2007 trains.
+DB ESG is delighted to report that it has received a contract from Docklands Light Railway Ltd. (DLRL) for its brake system technology.
+DB ESG will be developing its wheel slide protection evaluation rig (WSPER) to test DLRL’s fleets of B92 and B2007 trains.
 The wheel slide protection (WSP) fitted to these trains will be evaluated using WSPER to establish the realistic train performance across a range of reduced adhesion conditions.
 The aim of the testing is for DLRL to qualify the overall performance of the rolling stock in reduced adhesion conditions, to help inform the design of future DLRL fleets and to assist with the planning and implementation of a signaling system upgrade.

 WSPER is a ‘hardware in the loop’ simulation tool, used to test the performance of a train braking system in reduced adhesion conditions.
 By creating realistic operating conditions and interfaces, WSPER makes the brake equipment believe that it is fitted to the train, resulting in the ability to establish the typical train’s performance.